mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The name in the brackets is the type of the emitted event.
 For every cause of an event, a different type is used.

-Furthermore, the component emits additional events and telemetry upon success or failure of some internal opertions.
+Furthermore, the component emits additional events and telemetry upon the success or failure of some internal operations.
 For a full definition, refer to `Ref/BBSMessageStorage/BBSMessageStorage.fpp`.

 ## Dependencies